About this Project and Exhibition

 History

 This independent project emerged in the wake of a late 2020 co-authored article by Keelan Overton and Kimia Maleki exploring the present history of the Emamzadeh Yahya shrine complex.
-Over the course of 2021 and 2022, Overton developed the project’s goals and scope, and in September 2022, the then ‘virtual exhibition’ was announced in an essay on Platform.
-In early 2023, Khamseen kindly agreed to host the website within its new Projects tab and also awarded the project a seed grant.
+Over the course of 2021 and 2022, Overton developed the project’s goals, methods, and participants, and in September 2022, she announced the then ‘virtual exhibition’ in an essay on Platform.
+In early 2023, Khamseen kindly agreed to host the website within its new Projects tab and gave it its own url and web hosting platform.
 The core website team (Julia Falkovitch-Khain, Hossein Nakhaei, and Overton) began the process of designing and building the website from scratch (hand-coded by Falkovitch-Khain in PHP).
-Concurrently, Overton began editing contributions and preparing them for publication.
+Concurrently, Overton continued commissioning and editing contributions and preparing them for publication.
 The fall of 2023 was a pivotal period: the first essay was designed on the website, completed texts in English began to be translated into Persian, and sustained observational fieldwork commenced at the site (Maryam Rafeienezhad).
 The interdisciplinary research team continued its efforts, and three grants awarded in spring-summer 2024 enabled the expansion of the website team to include Hoda Nedaeifar and Alisala Nunes.
 During the second half of 2024, all contributions in Persian were translated into English, all curatorial labels in English were translated into Persian, the website was mirrored in both languages, and proofreading was completed.
 The website launched on January 15, 2025 with contents at about 90% complete.
 The addition of coming soon features is contingent on funding.

 Website Details

-This open-access website is an online exhibition, exhibition catalog, and academic edited volume all in one.
-The website is mirrored in English and Persian, meaning it is navigable in both languages.
+This open-access website is an online exhibition, exhibition catalog, academic edited volume, and multimedia production all in one.
+The website is mirrored in English and Persian and navigable in both languages, but not all contents are translated.
 The website includes:

 - About 70 scholarly contributions by over 40 contributors worldwide